 These natural oils are also safer in terms of fire risk.
 You can work with nondrying oils, leave the saturated rag on your workbench and not worry about spontaneous combustion turning your works in progress into a heaping pile of ash.

 Non-drying oils are ideal for use in food, skincare products, sporting equipment or to condition pliable materials such as leather boots.
-Whereas a drying oil would harden and lead to stiffness and cracking, non-drying oils keep leather buttery and supple.
+Whereas drying oils would harden and lead to stiffness and cracking, non-drying oils keep leather buttery and supple.

 Myths, Truths and Other Things You Should Know